 What we're doing in response to Covid-19

-There are extensive measures in place in all our buildings on campus, including one-way systems, limits on the numbers of people who can use toilets, kitchens and other shared areas at any one time, hand sanitisers across campus, and Perspex screens and social distance markers on the floor in receptions, food and drink outlets, and shops.
-We also have a stringent cleaning schedule for all communal areas.
+There are extensive measures in place in all our buildings on campus, including limits on the numbers of people who can use some of the toilets, kitchens and other shared areas at any one time, hand sanitisers across campus, and Perspex screens and social distance markers on the floor in some receptions, food and drink outlets, and shops.

 There a number of things you can do before your family member officially starts university to make sure they are as prepared as possible for their brand new adventure.